needle-mirror/com.unity.addressables/Documentation~/LoadingAddressableAssets.md

 ```
 -->

-## Loading locations of sub-objects
+## Loading locations of subobjects

-Locations for Sub-Objects are generated at runtime to reduce the size of the content catalogs and improve runtime performance.
-When you call [LoadResourceLocationsAsync] with the key of an asset with sub-objects and don't specify a type, then the function generates IResourceLocation instances for all of the sub-objects as well as the main object (if applicable).
-Likewise, if you do not specify which sub-object to use for an AssetReference that points to an asset with sub-objects, then the system generates IResourceLocations for every sub-object.
+Locations for SubObjects are generated at runtime to reduce the size of the content catalogs and improve runtime performance.
+When you call [LoadResourceLocationsAsync] with the key of an asset with subobjects and don't specify a type, then the function generates IResourceLocation instances for all of the subobjects as well as the main object (if applicable).
+Likewise, if you do not specify which subobject to use for an AssetReference that points to an asset with subobjects, then the system generates IResourceLocations for every subobject.

 For example, if you load the locations for an FBX asset, with the address, "myFBXObject", you might get locations for three assets: a GameObject, a Mesh, and a Material.
 If, instead, you specified the type in the address, "myFBXObject[Mesh]", you would only get the Mesh object.
 You can also specify the type using the `type` parameter of the LoadResourceLocationsAsync function.